w3c/wai-media-guide/standards.md

 Accessibility requirements for video and audio are different based on if they are:
 * pre-recorded or live
-* video with audio, video without audio, or audio only
+* video with audio, video without audio (video only), or audio only

 ### Pre-Recorded